 Term of Contract

-This contract is for employment as a Wheatstone Ministries artisan with the 2018 summer camp at Biola University (July 15-21).
+This contract is for employment as artisan with Wheatstone Ministries’ 2019 summer camp at either William Jessup University (June 23-29), or Biola University (July 21-27).
 Employment begins at hire and ends with the fulfillment of duties at the following events:

 Artisans will be compensated $200 for their services, as well as limited, mutually agreed-upon transportation and supply reimbursements.